 - Massachusetts lease agreement for one year or more

 - Utility Bill with local address

 - Mail showing address that patron will be or has been living at for six months or more

 - Unexpired charge cards with photo ID may be shown if presented with a form of Massachusetts ID

-Temporary Cards - for visitors staying on the Cape for at least two weeks
+Temporary Cards - for non-Massachusetts visitors staying on the Cape.

 A Non-Resident / 3-month-expiration Temporary Card will be issued with a $10 refundable deposit.
 Patrons with Temporary Cards may check out up to 10 items.
 A photo ID and a listing of the patron's legal address is needed to set up a Temporary Card.
 Temporary cards expire in 3 months and may be renewed.